nladha09/liri-node-app/README.md

 * `movie-this`
 * `do-what-it-says`

-### When running a command follow it by desired text/search.
+### Inquirier will ask you "What would you like to do?"
 Example:
-node liri.js movie-this underworld
+Concert
+Spotify
+Movie
+Do what it says

-### When concert-this command is used you will be provided with:
+### Selecting "Concert" you will be provided with:

 * Name of the venue
 * Venue location
 * Date of the Event

-### When spotify-this-song command is used you will be provided with:
+### Selecting "Spotify" you will be provided with:

 * Artist(s)
 * The song's name